abhishekbhadoriya421/AlbumProjet/README.md

 # Albums list React app
 > This Application Perform Various Task
-- Fetch Albums from Server
+- Fetch Albums from the Server
 - Add new album
 - update album
 - delete album

 > [!IMPORTANT]
-> These All Request Are Fake and not actually manipulating Server
+> These All Request Are Fake and not manipulating the Server

 ### Logic Code
 > App.js File contains all the logic code
+>
+### Design
-> component folder contain's Design of application and some design manipulation logics
+> component folder contains the Design of the application and some design manipulation logic

 ### Used Tool
 - React